SCons/scons/README.rst

 See the ``RELEASE.txt`` file for notes about this specific release, including known problems.
 See the ``CHANGES.txt`` file for a list of changes since the previous release.

-The doc/man/scons.1 man page is included in this package, and contains a section of small examples for getting started using SCons.

 Additional documentation for SCons is available at: